How To Control Anger For Better Mental Health

 People who are angered easily often have a low tolerance for feelings like annoyance, impatience, inconvenience, and frustration.
 They may seem to be constantly mad or grumpy and may be called hotheaded or short-tempered.
 They may yell often or call people names.
 Some people who have anger management issues may withdraw from others, stop talking to people, and sulk in social situations.
 Some experts believe that some children are born with this condition, but others believe that symptoms of IED are learned habits from growing up in a home with people who have anger issues.
 IED may also develop in people who were not taught how to cope with their anger in a healthy way.

-How to manage your anger
+How to control anger and thoughts effectively

 There may be some ways to control your anger on your own.
 Some of these can include: